manu-chauhan/erav2/s20/README.md

                          encoding=encoding) as f:```
 4. Use each batch from the generator and run train on it to build vocab and merge dictionaries.
 5. Re-use same tokenizer object for subsequent batches
+6. Added `resume` feature to re-build vocab and merges from a given .model file.
+Tested this, works on 5k vocab file previously created.
+Since I had combined merges from first batch for 5k tokens, I skip the first batch when resumed.

 ## Notes: